 Though it's not universal among fans, it is official in a sense that an executive who worked on W.I.T.C.H. derided Winx Club for being produced quickly, stealing the spotlight from his own show and leading ultimately to its cancellation.

 Many Avatar fans hate SpongeBob SquarePants and vice versa.
 Perhaps it's because the two shows air on the same network yet represent the opposite extremes of the approaches one can take in animation.
-As master Pakku told a student at the end of the first season of the former, "A couple more years, and you might be ready to fight a sea sponge."
-Things escalated when Nick developed a bad habit to switch Avatar's timeslot and replace episodes with even more episodes of SpongeBob instead.
-This tended to irritate Avatar fans, particularly when the powers that be had an even worse tendency to go on several month long hiatuses with no news on when the show could be expected back on - while airing new episodes of SpongeBob!
+As Master Pakku told a student at the end of the first season of the former, "A couple more years, and you might be ready to fight a sea sponge."
+Things escalated when Nick developed a bad habit to switch ATLA's timeslot and replace episodes with even more episodes of SpongeBob instead.
+This naturally irritated Avatar fans, particularly when the powers that be had an even worse tendency to go on several month long hiatuses with no news on when the show could be expected back on - while airing new episodes of SpongeBob!
 The two fandoms had a chance to be literal rivals in the 2008 Kids Choice Award for Favorite Cartoon; Avatar won, giving SpongeBob its first ever loss in the category, but 2009 just added fuel to the fire when SpongeBob was renominated but Avatar wasn't despite winning the previous year.
 Unsurprisingly, SpongeBob won and has yet to be defeated again.
 (Obviously, this looks like the works of the sponge's marketing machine again.)

 Fans of Invader Zim sometimes have the same attitude towards SpongeBob for similar reasons: IZ's dark comedy is largely contrasted to SB, and IZ got canceled right around the time it was showing signs of developing its own Myth Arc as opposed to its earlier random humor.
-The Zim fans also seem to hate The Fairly OddParents! because it debuted the same day as Zim, and ended up lasting longer (Even though Fairly OddParents was cancelled and uncancelled twice, which is something not a lot of people know).
+The Zim fans also seem to hate The Fairly OddParents because it debuted the same day as Zim, and ended up lasting longer (Even though Fairly OddParents was cancelled and uncancelled four times, which is something not a lot of people know).

 Avatar The Last Airbender vs. Xiaolin Showdown; maybe because they both have similar characters and have characters that have elements.
 Ironically, Grey DeLisle voiced in both shows, as Azula in the former and Kimiko Tohomiko in the latter, concidentally enough: both characters have fire powers!
 Avatar fans have even accused Xiaolin of "ripping off" Avatar, despite Xiaolin debuting in 2003 and Avatar debuting in 2005.

-Avatar The Last Airbender vs. Samurai Jack'', likely similar to the above argument in both being Asian influenced and not to mention both star Mako Iwamatsu and Greg Baldwin.
+Avatar The Last Airbender vs. Samurai Jack, likely similar to the above argument in both being Asian influenced and not to mention both star Mako Iwamatsu and Greg Baldwin.

 The Grim Adventures of Billy & Mandy vs. Evil Con Carne: Both shows were made by Maxwell Atoms and started as a singular one called Grim and Evil before splitting into separate shows around the same time.
 However, Maxwell Atoms ended Carne on his own accord despite its good ratings, as he felt working on two full-fledged series at the same time was too stressful, and opted to continue working on Billy and Mandy.
 The rivalry largely stems from which was the better show, and thus which was the one that should have been ended.